 Inventions for Jim and His Dead Bird

 This project is a proposal for Jim.
 In the years since we met I have thought of him often, and mostly thought of better ways for him to deal with the issue of his late pet’s mortal remains.
-Though his solution was unexpected, the problem is a common one: what to do with the remains of our furry and feathered loved ones?
+Though his solution was unexpected, the problem is a common one: what to do with the remains of our furry or feathered loved ones?
 The projects in this series are not an exhaustive list, but the tip of the iceberg.
 If you have a proposal that you would like to share please send it to inventionsforjimandhisdeadbird@gmail.com